Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 ---------|-----
 Category | string
 Name     | string

+TypeDesc is immutable.
+A new value with different fields can be created with rbxmk.newDesc.

 #### `TypeDesc.Category: string`
 Category is the category of the type.
 Certain categories are treated specially: